wright-group/phasematching_calc/docs/phasematching.rst

 be necessary.
 Otherwise, to low order, the M factor does not contain dependences on specific four-wave mixing processes relative to others, and so it is not necessary to leave the expression in its complex form.

-Mcalc returns a tuple (1,2,3) of 3 outputs:
+Mcalc returns a tuple (1,2,3,4) of 4 outputs:

 (1) an m-layered list of M factors for the specific phasematching path defined in the Lasers object.
 See the examples in the scripts folders for further information.
+(2) A phase for the term inside the M^2 expression, which can be incorporated into the square root of the m-layered list to form a complex term, this phase is relative to the layer preceeding it.
-(2) a series of thicknesses experienced by the output four-wave mixing term, per layer.
+(3) a series of thicknesses experienced by the output four-wave mixing term, per layer.
 The thickness is the original normal thickness of the sample layer divided by cosine(launchangle).
 This effective thickness can be used to calculate four-wave mixing intensities more accurately.
-(3) A dictionary of transmission coefficients based on Fresnel coefficients between each layer.
+(4) A dictionary of transmission coefficients based on Fresnel coefficients between each layer.
 The key 'Tin' represents the transmission coefficients for the inputs.
 The first layer represents transmission from the air into the sample, second represents transmission from 1st layer into 2nd layer, and so on.
 It does not include transmission between the final layer and the output air.
 The key 'Tout' represents the transmission of the